Lingaro-DataScience/transfer_learning/README.md

-# KARIERA-IT
+# Transfer Learning
-All material related to talk given on Kariera IT 2018 conference
+All material related to talk about transfer learning.